lichess-org/lila/ui/README.md

 Properties within build come in three flavors - "bundle", "sync", and "hash".
 Each of these can have one or more entries containing pathnames or globs.

-### pathname & glob resolution

-Anywhere a pathname is expected, a [micromatch glob](https://github.com/micromatch/micromatch) can also be used.
-The following path/glob resolution rules always apply (except when explicitly stated):
+Usually, anywhere a pathname can be given, you can use a [micromatch glob](https://github.com/micromatch/micromatch) instead.
+The following resolution rules always apply to pathnames and globs (except when explicitly stated):
 - "bundle" paths are resolved relative to the package folder
 - "sync" paths that start with `/` resolve to the git repo root.
 Otherwise, they resolve relative to the package folder.
 - "hash" paths are resolved same as "sync", with `/` mapping to repo root otherwise package relative.

 ## "bundle" property
-The "bundle" property defines the javascript modules to create as named entry points.
-Most correspond to a server controller and scala module found in [/app](../app) and [/modules](../modules) which usually generate the page in which the javascript operates.
+The "bundle" property defines the javascript modules to create as named entry points which can be fetched by client browsers.
 Use a glob pattern to match multiple module sources and bundle each into named javascript entry points.

 This excerpt from [/ui/analyse/package.json](./analyse/package.json) matches analyse.ts, analyse.nvui.ts, analyse.study.ts, analyse.study.topic.form.ts, and analyse.study.tour.ts from various places in the folder hierarchy within analyse/src: